Charles Joseph Pemberton Paglar

-Dato Charles Joseph Pemberton Paglar (1 September 1894 – 9 December 1954) was a Singaporean surgeon, gynaecologist, politician, philanthropist, and leader of the Eurasian community of Singapore.
+Dato Dr. Charles Joseph Pemberton Paglar (1 September 1894 – 9 December 1954) was a Singaporean surgeon, gynaecologist, politician, philanthropist, and leader of the Eurasian community of Singapore.
 He was the personal physician and a close friend of Sultan Ibrahim of Johor.
 During the Japanese occupation, he was appointed the head of the Eurasian Welfare Association, which had been established by the Japanese.
 This led to his indictment of treason by the British following the end of the occupation.
 However, the case was later withdrawn and he was acquitted of all charges.

 It is believed that, not long after he was acquitted, Paglar successfully convinced Sultan Ibrahim to support the formation of the United Malays National Organisation (UMNO) in May 1946.
 For his service to the Sultan, he received the Order of the Crown of Johor.
 Paglar successfully ran for the Changi seat of the Legislative Council of Singapore in 1951.
 He served in various positions in several boards, clubs and associations, and was a prominent sports patron.
 Thousands attended his funeral in December 1954.

 Early life and education

-Paglar was born in Alor Gajah, Malacca on 1 September 1894 to a British father and an Indian mother.
-Orphaned at a young age, he was adopted by Alexander John Francis Paglar, a prominent businessman in Malacca.
+Paglar was born in Alor Gajah, Malacca on 1 September 1894 to a British father from Wigan and an Indian mother.
+Orphaned at a young age, he was adopted by Alexander John Francis Paglar, a prominent Eurasian businessman in Malacca of German descent.
 He received his early education at a convent in Penang.
 He later returned to Malacca and began attending the St. Francis' Institution.
 He began attending the King Edward VII College of Medicine in Singapore after receiving the Diamond Jubilee Scholarship.